deltawave-tech/pcp/README.md

 ```shell
 pcp --node-manager --scale 8 --host <SHEPHERD_IP> --port 8080 --backend cuda --target sm_90a
 ```

+See [Starting Workers](#starting-workers) for more details on GPU target architectures.

 Training will begin automatically once all (8) workers connect.